 Parents/carers are invited into school on a regular basis to discuss the IEP (and IBP -Individual Behaviour Plan - if appropriate), for annual reviews and parents evening.
-There are also a range of school events such as 'meet the team', 'stay and plays', coffee mornings and parent/carer workshops led by different staff members.
-We host a marketplace as part of parents evening where other professionals including school nurses, physio, OT, social care, behaviour nurse, local family services etc are also available to provide advice and support for parents/carers.

-Parents/carers can access Evidence for Learning at any time to see their child's progress against IEP targets and learning activities in different subject areas.
-A progress summary is sent out in February and an annual report is sent out in July with a comments section for them to complete and return to school.
+Other professionals including school nurses, physio, OT, social care, behaviour nurse etc are also invited to the parents evening to provide support and give advice.
+Fox Wood School also invites parents/carers to varied events throughout the year such as coffee mornings and workshops / information sessions.
+An annual report is sent to parents in July with a comments section for them to complete and return to school.